RSE-Sheffield/RSE-Sheffield.github.io/_posts/2020-03-24-configuring-cuda-and-opengl-courses-in-the-cloud.md

 * A fixed time period for the instances (after which any running instance will be terminated)
 * Specification of a list of users (by email address) who are permitted to take the lab and access an instance for a fixed number of sessions.

 Any user who signs up to the site and has been allocated a session on a lab will be able to click the Start Lab button.
 Behind the scenes the InstanceHub website will start and instance using the Boto3 API and use the User Data approach to create a disposable user account for each user.
-The USer account will be displayed to users on the website so that they can connect.
+The User account will be displayed to users on the website so that they can connect.
 The above effective allows each student on my GPU course access to a disposable instance a fixed number of times putting a restriction on the spending budget.

 For security the lab set up for my GPU course uses a VPC which restricts access to instances to those from within the University of Sheffield.
 Each student must therefore be on the VPN to access the instance via RDP.